Southwick conveyancing FAQs

-Our panel of expert solicitors work on a fixed legal fee basis, with no sneaky extras.
+Your expert solicitor will work on a fixed legal fee basis, with no sneaky extras.
 Your detailed quote will set out exactly what the legal fees will be when your property transaction completes.

 If, for any reason at all, your property transaction does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.

 I'm buying a house in Southwick which property searches will I require?